WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 traditional SIP trunking and is explicitly supported by RIPP using OAuth2.0.

-Once provisioned, either domain can establish capabilities for the RIPP trunk by posting a capabilities declaration to the RIPP trunk URI of its peer, using a URI parameter that signals a capability declaration.
-The capabilities declaration is a simple document, whose syntax is described in Section XX.
-It conveys the receive capabilities of the entity posting it, and includes parameters like maximum bitrate for audio.
+Once provisioned, both sides obtain capability declarations for the RIPP trunk by performing a GET to /capAdv of its peers trunk URI.
+The capabilities declaration is a simple document, whose syntax is described in Section (#syntax).
+It conveys the receive capabilities of the entity sending it, and includes parameters like maximum bitrate for audio.
 This process is optional, and each parameter has a default.
-Either side can update its capabilities for the RIPP trunk at any time.
+Either side can update its capabilities for the RIPP trunk at any time, and trigger a fresh GET via an HTTP push.
 Capability declarations occur outside of a call, are optional, and convey static receive capabilities which are a fixed property of the RIPP trunk.
 Consequently, capability declaration is significantly different from SDP offer/answer.

-Either the trunking consumer or provider can initiate calls by posting to the RIPP trunk URI of its peer, using a URI parameter that signals a new call.
+Either the trunking consumer or provider can initiate calls by posting to the /calls on RIPP trunk URI of its peer.
 The request contains the target phone number in the request URI and an Identity header field in the HTTP Request.
 The Identity header field is identical in syntax and semantics to the SIP Identity header field defined in [@RFC8224], just carried in HTTP